niolabs/docs/docs/getting_started/locally.md

 Once your instance is loaded and available, you can add services and blocks in the same manner as the [cloud instance](/getting_started/in_the_cloud#create-a-service).

-Available blocks can be explored in the [Block Library](blocks.n.io) where you will find a summary of the block's purpose, a list of its properties, commands, inputs, and outputs, and a link to the block code repository.
+Available blocks can be explored in the [block library](blocks.n.io) where you will find a summary of the block's purpose, a list of its properties, commands, inputs, and outputs, and a link to the block code repository.

 ## Create a Service